1.10 Liriodendron tulipifera

 4. Indigenous Knowledge/Cultural history

-Since Tulip trees grow fast and relatively straight its wood is often used for woodworking for making furniture, plywood, siding, and construction lumber (Merkle et al., 1993).
-Traditionally, the bark of the Tulip tree was used by First Nation people of North America as a tonic, a fever reducing medicine, and to treat malaria (Quassinti et al., 2019).
-This tree is mostly used as an ornamental tree now however, as its large foliage and flowers are desired by landscapers (Quassinti et al., 2019).
-The medicinal properties of the essential oils created using plant matter from the Tulip tree have been studied and linked with the potential for Tulip tree derivatives as anticancer drugs, however further research is still being completed (Quassinti et al., 2019).
+Since Tulip trees grow fast and relatively straight, their wood is often used for woodworking for making furniture, plywood, siding, and construction lumber (Merkle et al., 1993).
+Traditionally, the bark of the Tulip tree was used by First Nation people of North America as a tonic, a fever-reducing medicine, and to treat malaria (Quassinti et al., 2019).
+This tree is mostly used as an ornamental tree now; however, its large foliage and flowers are desired by landscapers (Quassinti et al., 2019).
+The medicinal properties of the essential oils created using plant matter from the Tulip tree have been studied and linked with the potential for Tulip tree derivatives as anticancer drugs; however, further research is still being completed (Quassinti et al., 2019).

 5. Life Cycle